-Please note that this blog was written before Norwich Castle was closed following national government guidelines due to COVID-19, and refers to exhibitions planned for Summer 2020.
-Currently we’re unable to say when the museum will re-open and how our exhibitions programme may be affected.
+Please note that this blog was written before Norwich Castle was closed following national government guidelines due to COVID-19, and refers to exhibitions originally planned for Summer 2020.

 Ruth Battersby-Tooke, Curator Costume and Textiles